What is Start Me Up?

 What kind of training will I get on my placement?

-You’ll firstly have one day of training and onboarding before being introduced to your startup.
+We run orientation and onboarding before you begin your internship.
 We also run introduction to programming workshops in busier months.
 There will also be workshops put on by other startups and professionals throughout your stay that you are welcome to attend.

 When do I have to pay for my placement?